kavia-common/secure-crm-platform-40906-40916/crm_database/README.md

 This container provides a PostgreSQL database for the CRM system.
 It includes initialization SQL scripts that create core schemas and tables for customers, service requests, complaints, interactions, and audit logs.

 Key points:
-- No references to any non-existent `db_visualizer` directory are present.
+- No references to any non-existent `db_visualizer` directory are present anywhere in the repo or build configs.
 - Initialization scripts are located in `./init/*.sql` and are automatically executed on first run by the official PostgreSQL entrypoint.
 - Secrets are never hard-coded.
 Provide `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD` at runtime.